gem5bootcamp/gem5-bootcamp-env/docker/README.md

 ## Notes for gem5 developers

-These can be pushed with: `docker-compose push`.
+These images can be pushed with: `docker-compose push`.
 Permission must be granted to push to the Google Cloud repository before doing so.